Quick Answer

 - Sitting together quietly

-These behaviors attract no attention.
+These behaviors are ordinary and usually attract no attention.

 What May Feel Uncomfortable in Public